27 Interesting & Fun Facts About Belgium (That You Probably Didn’t Know)

 Belgium has some of the best music festivals in the world.
 Tomorrowland, Rock Werchter, I Love Techno – these are just a few examples of music festivals attracting thousands of people from all over the world.

-We have the annual Aalst Carnival parade, the triennial Cat Parade in Ypres, the septennial Lady Virga Jesse parade in Hasselt, the Horse Bayard of Dendermonde that takes place every 10 years, and many, many others.
+There’s the annual Aalst Carnival, the triennial Cat Parade in Ypres, the septennial Virga Jesse procession in Hasselt, and the Horse Bayard parade in Dendermonde, which only takes place every ten years.
+Miss it, and you’ll have to be patient.

-Belgians say that they invented French fries.
-And to give them credit, the fries in Belgium are indeed better than in France (or anywhere else for that matter).
+Belgians will confidently tell you that they invented French fries.
+And to be fair, the fries in Belgium really are better than in France (and, frankly, pretty much anywhere else).

 9. There are over 1000 different types of beer brewed in Belgium

-You can drink a Belgian beer every day for 4 years and never have the same beer twice.
+You could drink a different Belgian beer every day for about four years and never have the same beer twice.
+Not that this is a recommendation – just a fun fact.

-On top of that, there are many different types of beers under the same name.
+And that’s before you count the many variations under the same beer name.
 That explains why you can find a café that serves more than 1,700 different Belgian beers in Brussels (look for Café Délirium).
+Choosing one can easily take longer than drinking it.

 10. Every Belgian beer has a matching glass

-We are just an average half-Belgian family and our basement is filled with all kinds of different beer glasses.
-We hardly ever use most of them, but – to my Belgian husband – it would be unthinkable to serve a beer in the wrong glass.
+We’re just an average half-Belgian family, yet our basement is full of beer glasses.
+We hardly ever use most of them, but to my Belgian husband, it would be unthinkable to serve a beer in the wrong glass.

 11. Smurfs come from Belgium

-Belgium is world-known for comic strips.
-The most famous are probably the Smurfs, Tintin, and Lucky Luke.
+Belgium is famous for its comic strips.
+The best-known ones internationally are probably the Smurfs, Tintin, and Lucky Luke.

-There are more than 800 registered Belgian comic series!
+There are more than 800 registered Belgian comic series, which helps explain why comics are taken very seriously here.

-Pretty much everyone I know here in Belgium owns hundreds of comic strip books.
-It’s one of the first books that our kids started to read and it’s also the first thing they always look for at a school library.
+Pretty much everyone I know in Belgium owns shelves full of comic books.
+They’re often among the first books kids learn to read, and they’re usually the first thing children look for in a school library – long before anything that looks even remotely educational.

 12. Belgian highways are lit at night

-Belgium’s highways are lit at night.
-I am so used to it by now that I only understand how spoiled we are when they switch the lights off or when we travel to other countries.
+Belgium’s highways are (mostly) lit at night.
+I’ve gotten so used to it that I only realize how spoiled we are when the lights are turned off, or when we drive in other countries and suddenly it’s pitch dark.

 READ ALSO: Is Belgium Safe?